greggersaurus/OpenSteamController/ReverseEngineering/README.md

  goal of modifying haptics jingle.
 This will be updated as tasks are completed and more knowledge is gained about the Steam Controller.

+1. Find where default jingle data is read from flash and written into RAM
+    1. void fnc0x00002a2a(arg0x00002a2a_0, arg0x00002a2a_1, arg0x00002a2a_2);
+    1. Also track down implication that non-default jingle could exist in EEPROM
 1. Dig through function that seems to be related to jingle (fnc0x00003934, fnc0x000079b0)
     1. GPIO0_18 is activate for left haptic
         1. Understand how PIO1_7 and PIO1_12 are enables (or not)